huggingface/blog/ml-for-games-5.md

 In [Part 4](https://huggingface.co/blog/ml-for-games-4) of this tutorial series, we talked about how you can use Stable Diffusion and Image2Image as a tool in your 2D Asset workflow.

 In this final part, we'll be using AI for Story.
-First, I'll walk through my [process](#process) for the farming game, calling attention to :warning: **Limitations** to watch out for.
+First, I'll walk through my [process](#process) for the farming game, calling attention to ⚠️ **Limitations** to watch out for.
 Then, I'll talk about relevant technologies and [where we're headed](#where-were-headed) in the context of game development.
 Finally, I'll [conclude](#conclusion) with the final game.

 ### Process